 But with the demand for online and curbside pick-up options pushing you into partnerships with omnichannel services like Instacart and Doordash—or maybe even towards building your own online fulfillment solutions—key performance indicators (KPIs) are changing.

-In this article, we cover the most important grocery KPIs for online grocery ordering and for measuring whether your software and infrastructure help support your business growth.
+In this article, we cover the key online grocery KPIs for online grocery ordering and for measuring whether your software and infrastructure help support your business growth.

 How are ecommerce grocery KPIs different from in-store metrics?